-The student will focus on the understanding of the properties and evolution of young stars, gas, solids and planetary bodies within planet hosting disks, attempting to trace the effects induced by the formation of planets within the disks.
-A combination of infrared, millimetre and radio data coming from the world leading observatories (ESO, ALMA, and the VLA).
-Depending on the inclination of the student and evolution of the project during the PhD, the work may include the planning, analysis and interpretation of observational data, the detailed comparison between data and numerical models, using the post-processing and machine learning tools developed by the ECOGAL collaboration, or the development of population synthesis models to understand the distribution of the observed properties in the context of the diversity of planet formation outcomes.
+The student will focus on the understanding of the chemical and physical properties of clumps and cores and the disks forming within them.
+With the goal of tracing the chemical and physical processes that shape the initial conditions for planet formation.
+A combination of infrared, millimetre and radio data coming from the world leading observatories (JWST, ESO, ALMA, and the VLA) will be used for the research project.
+Depending on the inclination of the student and evolution of the project during the PhD, the work may include the planning, analysis and interpretation of observational data, the detailed comparison between data and numerical models, using the post-processing and machine learning tools developed by the ECOGAL collaboration, or the development of population synthesis models to understand the distribution of the observed properties in the context of the diversity of the initial conditions for planet formation.